Living in Ludlow

 Is Ludlow a good place to live?

-What schools are in Ludlow?
+What are the schools in Ludlow like?

-What is the transport like in Ludlow?
+What is the average house price in Ludlow?

 Where does this data come from?